CodewithAbhi7/Music-Generation-using-LSTM/README.md

 ## About <a name = "about"></a>
-An LSTM based music generator implemented on Colab.
+An LSTM based music generator implemented using MAESTRO dataset containing midi files implemented on Colab.